 The Broadcasting Act 1989 (the Act) creates a system of broadcasting standards.
 This Code provides guidance to all broadcasters (including those on radio, free-to-air television and pay television) and their audiences on the standards.
+Until this Code was introduced there were separate codes for each of radio, free-to-air and pay television, and there remain important differences between the three broadcaster types, which are acknowledged and reflected where appropriate in this Code.

 There is a separate code for election programmes.